-Then, once you can answer these questions, you'll likely want to know whether a bank will approve your mortgage request.
-There are two ways to find out -- one "good" way and one "excellent" way.
+One of the first steps to home buying is finding out whether a bank will approve your mortgage request.
+There are two ways to find out — one “okay” way, and then the better way.

 Pre-qualification questions vary by lender but often include the following :